DinkeyKing/Improved-KCC/README.md

 - As with the built in interface, set up collision response parameters, set the desired velocity in ```_physics_process```  and call ```move_and_slide``` to move the body.
 ### Getting collision info
 You can reference the state variables (like ```is_on_floor```) and the collision result objects directly in the controller script, since in GDScript there are no access modifiers.
+### Using step climbing
+If you use a capsule or sphere collider, then ```use_surface_normals``` must be set to ```true``` to make step climbing work!
 ### Using rigid body interactions
-- If you wish to use rigid body interactions, make sure the character body is on a collision layer that is excluded from the rigid bodies' collision mask!
+If you wish to use rigid body interactions, make sure the character body is on a collision layer that is excluded from the rigid bodies' collision mask!
 (The chatacter script detects the collision and applies the impulses to both bodies.)
 This is important, because otherwise the rigid body would be colliding with a body with infinite mass!
 #### Limitations
 - The contact impulses are estimations from the available collision data.
 - When calculating the impulse between the character and a rigid body, only those two bodies are considered.